 FAQs About Coronavirus and Medical Insurance

-Q. Will your insurance plan cover you during the trip?
+Question: Will your insurance plan cover you for Coronavirus during the trip?

 Talk to your insurance provider about the details of your plan coverage.

-Q. Can you postpone your flight because of a Coronavirus-related reason?
+Question: Can you postpone your trip because of a Coronavirus-related reason?